Signals Collected Under One Mandate

 The operating environment does not stabilize.
 Conditions shift, patterns fracture, and constraints change without notice.

-Our posture is built for this reality.
+We operate in this reality.
 Presence is maintained across variable conditions, not fixed scenarios.
 Methods adapt without resetting scope, continuity, or authority.

 Visibility is not the objective.
 It is an outcome reached when conditions require resolution rather than restraint.